CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 - **Order service**: Places orders.
 - **Rabbit MQ**: Message queue for an order queue.

-1. Create a file named `aks-store-quickstart.yaml` by running below command.
+1. Create a file named `aks-store-quickstart.yaml` by running the command below.

     ```
     code aks-store-quickstart.yaml
     ```
-1. After running the command a pop-up window will show up. click on **confirm**. it will take you to the classic powershell terminal.
+1. After running the command, a pop-up window will show up. click on **confirm**.
+It will take you to the classic PowerShell terminal.

      ![](../images/a-sql-g7.png)

-1. Run the below command again, it will open the code editor.
+1. Run the command below again, and it will open the code editor.

    ```
    code aks-store-quickstart.yaml
    ```

-1. Copy and Paste the following manifest into the editor:
+1. Copy and paste the following manifest into the editor:

     ```yaml
     apiVersion: apps/v1